-Chemicals that are regulated as hazardous waste fall into one of the four categories listed above and must meet certain parameters within those categories to be considered hazardous.
+Chemicals regulated as hazardous waste fall into one of the four categories listed above and must meet certain parameters within those categories to be considered hazardous.
 Listed below are the parameters that must be met to be considered hazardous.
 Some wastes may meet one or more of the specifications.

 - Solids that burn so vigorously under normal handling conditions that it creates a hazardous environment

-- A liquid or solid that when burned readily gives up oxygen molecules and accelerates burning
+- A liquid or solid that, when burned, readily gives up oxygen molecules and accelerates burning

 - Gases which readily burn in the presence of an open flame